 Paisly Park in Chanhassen

-Visiting Paisley Park in Chanhassen and the Prince Mural
+Paisley Park Today: How to Visit in 2025 and Where the Prince Mural Stands Now

-Prince was such an active member of the community.
-Almost everyone you talk to will be able to tell you of their personal encounter with the man.
-I never got the opportunity to meet him, but I was fortunate to have been able to listen to some of his music from my house when he had concerts.
+Prince was an active member of the community.
+Almost everyone you talk to has a story about meeting him.
+I never got the chance to meet him, but I was lucky to hear his music from my house when he hosted concerts.

-Unfortunately, he passed before my kids were old enough alone to attend one of his impromptu public parts.
-Since he was such a night owl, our day paths never crossed out and about.
-That didn’t stop us from visiting Paisley Park in Chanhassen.
+He passed before my kids were old enough to attend one of his impromptu public shows.
+Since he was a night owl, our paths never crossed during the day.
+That hasn’t stopped us from visiting Paisley Park in Chanhassen.

 DayTripper is reader-supported.
 When you purchase through links on our site, we may earn a small commission.
 I never promote things I haven’t vetted myself.